natgeo-wong/I3C2M1/README.md

-# I3CM: Investigating the Impact of Islands on Climate and Models
+# I3C2M1: Investigating the Impact of Islands on Convection, Climate and Models

-This repository contains the code for my current project, which aims to investigate the impact of islands on the general circulation and climate models.
+This repository contains the code for my current project, which aims to investigate the impact of islands on convection, climate and models.

 > The Maritime Continent is the largest island archipelago in the world and spans five major countries in the region: Malaysia, Indonesia, Singapore, Philippines and Papua New Guinea.
 It holds a critical role in the global climate for a multitude of reasons: (1) it is globally one of the most important sources of convective release of latent heat and therefore plays a critical role in the global moisture flux; (2) it is geographically unique in its distribution of land and sea, neither fully oceanic nor truly continental, and this results in a strong diurnal cycle of precipitation that modulates and is modulated by larger-scale climate phenomena such as the monsoon and the Madden-Julian Oscillation (MJO); (3) it is located within the Indo-Pacific warmpool, one of the major drivers of convection in the region.
 >